 In a 5,000-square-metre workshop

-on site, the Indian Domestic Agency is assembling the sections of the cryostat—a huge vacuum containment vessel that is also the single largest component of the ITER machine.
+on site, the Indian Domestic Agency oversaw the assembly of the sections of the cryostat—a huge vacuum containment vessel that is also the single largest component of the ITER machine.

 Completely surrounding the vacuum vessel and superconducting magnets, the 29 x 29 metre cryostat